rtens/blog.rtens.org/src/articles/2013-04-10 Blogging with pelican and git.md

 Tags: git, linux, python

-If it wasn't for [pelican](), this blog would probably not exist.
+If it wasn't for [pelican], this blog would probably not exist.
 So here is a brief description on the why and what and how.

 [pelican]: http://github.com/getpelican/pelican

 ## Step 1: engine

-The spark that got this blog going was my colleague showing me [pelican]() yesterday which is a static blog generator written in [python]().
+The spark that got this blog going was my colleague showing me [pelican] yesterday which is a static blog generator written in [python].
 This means that I can put my files and articles in whatever directory structure I fancy and generate the website as static files.
-The articles are written in a simple mark-up language (I use [markdown]()) and annotated with meta-information.
+The articles are written in a simple mark-up language (I use [markdown]) and annotated with meta-information.
 This has some nice advantages:

 1. Speed and security
-1. No internet access required (I sync across devices with [Dropbox]())
+1. No internet access required (I sync across devices with [Dropbox])
 1. No web editors (which annoy especially on the phone)
 1. Adding custom static pages comes naturally
 1. I kept a copy of my blog posts on my machine anyway